acloudfan/Amazon-RDS-Aurora-Postgres-v1/vpc/README.md

 Windows Bastion Host
 ====================

-1. Use the console to setup a windows EC2 instance
+1. Use the AWS console to setup a windows EC2 instance
 2. Instance in the public subnet  (Public Subnet A or B)
 3. Use the Security group for the Bastion
 4. Setup Internet Explorer security to enable file download